Bring back the old Windows 7 volume control and more!

 Go ahead and create a new 32-bit Dword called LastActiveClick and give it a value of 1.

 Disable User Account Control

-User Account Control is a different beast in Windows 8 and you can’t even fully disable it via the traditional GUI interface you see above.
-To actually turn it off, you have to go to the registry.
-However, there are a few unexpected consequences to disabling UAC in Windows 8, which you can read in full below.
+User Account Control is a different beast in Windows 10 and you can’t even fully disable it via the traditional GUI interface you see above.
+To actually turn it off, you have to go to the registry or edit the local security policy.
+However, there are a few unexpected consequences to disabling UAC in Windows 10, which you can read in full below.